coding-academy/async-await-demo/README.md

 ## Demos

-1. [Write an Async Function with async/await]
+1. [Async Function with async/await]

-2. [Call an Asynchronous Function in a Promise Chain]
+2. [Asynchronous Function in a Promise Chain]

 3. [Convert Any Function into an Asynchronous Function]